Paris Place Denfert-Rochereau square

-This is one of the historical squares in Paris that has a monument in the middle along with three other different squares or gardens that surround it, plus it also has the official entrance to the Catacombes, which are an unusual, yet popular tourist attraction along with museums.
+This is one of the historical Paris squares that has a monument in the middle along with three other different squares or gardens that surround it, plus it also has the official entrance to the Catacombes, which are an unusual, yet popular Paris tourist attraction along with museums.

 Originally this was an area that was part of the Wall of the Farmers General, which was constructed in order to stop tax evasion, and there was an opening in the wall here, so tollhouses were built that meant these were the only way in and out of the city of Paris and they were often called the Barriere d’Enfer.